 In the section of the application form "Submission to several councils", you must answer "Yes" to the question: "Do you request your application also to be assessed initially by another of DFF 's research councils?".
-Please note that you must tick the box next to the research councils, other than the main council, that you wish your application to be processed by.
-For each research council (including the main council), you must state your reasons for applying to that particular council, see section 5.3.
+You must place a tick beside the research councils, in addition to the main council, that you wish to submit your application to.
+For each research council (including the main council) you must state your reasons for applying to that particular council, see more in Section 5.3